-From my perspective this is a security risk because every time you log into your server, a request will go to canonical.
-If you don't know why this might be bad, I suggest that you read this article about HTTP headers and this article on MITM.
+From my perspective this is an annoyance and a security risk because every time you log into your server, a request will go to canonical.
+If you don’t know why this might be bad, I suggest that you read this article about HTTP headers and this article on MITM.

 You came for a HowTo, here you go:

 That’s it.
 No more requests to canonical on login.

 You can even go further and edit the